SirPepe/ornament/Readme.md

 ### General philosophy

-The native APIs for web components are verbose and imperative, but lend themselves to quite a bit of streamlining, without going all-in with a whole framework.
-And streamlining the native APIs is the entire goal here.
+The native APIs for web components are verbose and imperative, but lend themselves to quite a bit of streamlining.
+And a bit of sstreamlining the native APIs is the entire goal here.
 Ornament is **decidedly *not* a framework** but instead aims to be:

 - tiny
 - dependency-free
 - treeshake-friendly
+- equipped with useful type definitions
 - adherent to (the spirit of) web standards
 - easy to extend
 - easy to get rid of